eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/trust.model.md

 All entities expect:

 - The [=Verifiable Data Registry=] to be tamper-evident and correctly reflect data controlled by all entities.
-This may be done through the use of cryptographic resources.
+This MAY be done through the use of cryptographic resources.
 - All [=Verifiable Credentials=] and [=Verifiable Presentations=] to be tamper-proof and support revocation.
 - Dataspace Protocol interactions and those defined in this specification to be secure and use Transport Level